severseven/meghna-hugo/exampleSite/content/english/blog/simple-blog-post-2.md

 2. Software Management

-> We offer proprietary or self-developed software management services.
-As a demonstration of proven experience, we operate in various local and national bodies, managing the applications specifically issued by the institutions, such as GE.CO.2, for the management of movable assets, and SICOGE, a System for the integrated management of economic and financial accounting.
+> As a demonstration of proven experience, we operate in various local and national bodies, managing the applications specifically issued by the institutions, such as GE.CO.2, for the management of movable assets, and SICOGE, a System for the integrated management of economic and financial accounting.

 3. Security